Storm Reference - Data Modification

 .

-See the array section of the Storm Reference - Type-Specific Storm Behavior for specialized “edit try” syntax when working with arrays.
+See the array section of the Storm Reference - Type-Specific Storm Behavior for specialized “try” syntax when working with arrays.

 Autoadds and Depadds